Vrana (military commander): Military activity

 Vrana was one of the commanders in the Siege of Berat in 1455.
 The purpose of the siege was to recover the city of Berat for the Muzaka family and establish a firm stronghold for the League of Lezhë in southern Albania.
 Skanderbeg's army had 15,000 men including a 1,000 man strong Neapolitan contingent of siege warfare engineers which Alfonso had sent to deal with the fortification of the Berat Castle.
 The siege was at first successful and the fortifications were breached.
 An armistice was signed and the Albanian army expected that the Ottomans would surrender.
 Skanderbeg moved with a contingent to another area.
 In mid July, however, the Ottomans sent an army of 20,000 troops led by Evrenosoglu Isa Bey, which surprised Skanderbeg's army.
 Only one commander, Vrana, managed to resist the initial Ottoman onslaught and pushed back several attacking waves.
-When Skanderbeg returned, the Ottoman relief force was repulsed and defeated.
-But the Albanians were exhausted and their numbers had dwindled to the point where the siege could not be continued.
+His efforts were not able to change the course of the battle and the Ottoman army won.
 More than 5,000 of Skanderbeg's men died, including 800 men of the 1,000 Neapolitans.
 The commander of the siege, Muzaka Thopia, was also killed during the conflict.

 Vrana died in 1458.
 He died in the same year as Alfonso the Magnanimous and Pope Callixtus III who died on June 27 and on August 6, 1458 respectively.
 His death was a major blow to Skanderbeg who in a short period lost his most trusted commander Vrana and his most important political allies.
 In the folklore of the Albanians of Upper Reka, Vrana is buried in that region with possible locations given near the village of Rimnica.
 In one of the variants of the story, when he returned to the village he was sick and disappointed by the possible outcome of the war.
 He climbed Skerteci, a mountain near Tanusha and gathered two large stone slabs which he told the villagers to use to make his tombstone.